The Potential of Agent Architectures

 Agents are coming?

 Agents are already emerging in various solutions as what I like to call 'Secret Agents'.
-Once Intelligent Agents will find there place in the IT landscape, and continue to converge with trends like Micro Services, IoT, Machine Learning, Predictive and Prescriptive Analytics, and what else the future brings, I really start to wonder how tomorrows IT landscape will look like?
+Once Intelligent Agents will find there place in the IT landscape, and continue to converge with trends like Micro Services, IoT, Machine Learning, AI, and what else the future brings, I really start to wonder how tomorrows IT landscape will look like?

 Opinions expressed by DZone contributors are their own.